physwizz/a156p-a14xm-recovery/README.md

 **### Build**

-Make sure you have the necessary build environment set up, including Android build tools and the LineageOS source code.
+Make sure you have the necessary build environment set up

 1. **Preparation:**
    ```bash